ananthbiligiri/Resume-Tracker/README.md

 - ATS Score: Calculates similarity between resume and JD.
 - Keyword Gap Analysis: Highlights what’s missing in the resume.
 - User-Friendly Interface: Upload files and view results in seconds.

+# 🤝 Contribution

+- Contributions are welcome!
+- Fork repo
+- Create a feature branch
+- Submit a pull request 🚀